Kong/docs.konghq.com/app/deck/1.11.x/faqs.md

   you can take an existing Kong installation, and have a backup, as well as a declarative configuration for it.
 With Terraform, you will have to import each and every entity in Kong into Terraform's state.
-- decK can validate if a configuration file is valid or note (validate sub-command).
+- decK can check if a configuration file is valid or not (validate sub-command).
 - decK can quickly reset your Kong's configuration when needed.
 - decK works out of the box with {{site.base_gateway}} features like